CapoVelo.com - - Stephen Roche

 However, the following year would prove to be Roche’s greatest, wherein he won the early season Volta a la Comunitat Valenciana, took a third victory in the Tour de Romandie and fourth place plus a stage win in Paris–Nice.
 He also finished second in Liège–Bastogne–Liège, the closest he ever came to winning a Monument Classic.
 He blamed his runner-up position on tactical naiveté and “riding like an amateur”.

-En route to the overall victory in that season’s Giro d’Italia, Roche claimed three stage victories, including a win in the team time trial, becoming first winner of the Italian Grand Tour outside mainland Europe.
+En route to the overall victory in that season’s Giro d’Italia, Roche claimed three stage victories, including a win in the team time trial, becoming the first winner of the Italian Grand Tour outside mainland Europe.

 Perhaps Roche’s most memorable stage victory during the Giro was the stage from Lido di Jesolo to Sappada, where he contravened team orders by commercing an early escape followed by a final counter-attack after being caught that resulted in him wresting the maglia rosa (pink jersey) from his teammate Roberto Visentini, who had been previously leading the classification.